 Next, flatten the ball of dough on top of a sheet of parchment paper.
 Place another sheet of parchment paper over the dough.
 Then, using a rolling pin, roll the dough between the two sheets of parchment paper.

 Remove the top layer of parchment and cut out shapes.
 I recommend keeping the shapes simple; not too large or too intricate.

-Transfer the cut out cookies to a baking sheet.
-Place the cookies in the oven and bake at 350 degrees for 7-8 minutes.
-The cooking time will vary slightly depending on the thickness, size and shape of your cookies.
+Place the cookies in the oven and bake at 350 degrees for 7-9 minutes.
+The cooking time will vary slightly depending on the thickness, size and shape of the cookies.
 So, be sure to watch the first batch carefully to get a good idea of how long they need to bake.

 Once cooled to room temperature, frost the cookies with your favorite frosting.

 Paleo Sugar Cookie Frosting

 To frost these tigernut flour cut-out cookies, I used powdered monk fruit, tapioca flour, water and vanilla.
 The icing is colored with whole food powders such as beet root, spinach powder and butternut squash powder.

 These cookies can be stored at room temperature for a couple days.
 For longer storage, keep in the fridge or freezer.

 Tigernut flour is made from finely ground, peeled tigernuts.
 Tigernuts are not actually nuts, but small root vegetables.
 They are naturally sweet, with a nutty flavor - perfect for baking!